githubcatw/skies/README.md

 Skies is now archived.
 No new updates will be made.

-Warning: some of the libraries Skies was made with are on outdated versions with known vulnerabilities.
+Warning: the last version of Skies contains known security vulnerabilities. **Use Skies at your own risk!**

 ---